 Screenshots can be useful for a variety of reasons.
 For example, you can send copies of error messages to support services, show a friend what your game screen looks like, or save a tweet that you suspect is going to be deleted in a few minutes.
 Today’s laptops all include ways to take screenshots, and that includes Chromebooks.

 Chromebooks can be a little confusing for someone coming from another platform, especially because their keyboards are somewhat different than those of Macs or Windows PCs.
 Some keys present on other laptops are missing while new ones have been added.
 Luckily, there are two ways to take screenshots on Chromebooks: either by using key combinations or by using the Quick Settings pop-up.
+And you can even take a screen recording and add a selfie.

-Screenshots via Quick Settings
+Screenshots via the Quick Settings menu

 - Click on the clock in the lower-right corner of your screen.
 This will bring up your Quick Settings menu.